 Add fresh rosemary to your coffee grounds for a refreshing twist to your morning brew.
 Simply place 5-7 fresh rosemary leaves in your coffee maker or French press along with your coffee grounds, and allow the flavors to blend as the coffee brews.

 The longer you steep the coffee and the more rosemary you add, the stronger the taste will be.
 Let it steep for at least 3 minutes, then plunge and serve with your desired amount of sugar and cream.
-This technique is ideal for both hot and iced coffee recipes such as a rosemary iced latte.

 Flavor With Food-Grade Rosemary Oil